Vladimir Mayakovsky, Moe otkrytie Ameriki [My Discovery of America]

 Download PDF Add to Bookshelf Report an Error

 As a leading “Russian Futurist”, Vladimir Maiakovsky had, as a matter of course, been fundamentally drawn to the new, rather than the old.
 This disposition presupposed a commitment to the iconoclastic avant-garde in artistic forms, to scientific and technological advance, and to a new ideological and political system.
 Maiakovsky found all of these, and vigorously promoted them, over the first up-beat years of the post-October Bolshevik Soviet State.
 The artistic, and especially the technological, elements had long been associated, however, with America – the land of dynamic development and untrammelled capitalism.
-In 1925, he was to observe for himself in America “the futurism of naked technology” (My Discovery, p.
-102).
+In 1925, he was to observe for himself in America “the futurism of naked technology” (

 An early brief article by Maiakovsky, in which he claimed